dahunsi-dami/printf/README.md

 | `write`   | Writes a specified character with a specified size in bytes to a specified output.   |
 | `va_start`   | Tells va_arg after which argument to start collecting variable arguments from.   |
 | `va_end`   | Ends the process of taking in variable arguments.   |

+## Compilation

+All files were compiled on Ubuntu 20.04 LTS using gcc with these options:

+`$ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c`

+## Requirements

+- All code uses the `Betty` style and is checked witih `betty-style.pl` and `betty-doc.pl`.
+- No global variables were allowed or used.
+- No more than 5 functions per file.
+- All function prototypes are included in the header file called `main.h`.
+- All header files are include guarded.